Property Theft in Costa Rica

 How are the fraudulent documents created ?

 1. The Notary Public simply lies indicating that a particular property owner personally appeared before him and sold the property.
 This is a case of a couple that I interviewed.
-The couple owned a residential home in San José and while they were travelling in Thailand a Costa Rican Notary Public indicated they were in his office selling their home.
+The couple owned a residential home in San José and while they were traveling in Thailand a Costa Rican Notary Public indicated they were in his office selling their home.
 After 3 years that case is still pending resolution.

 2. The Notary Public revives the dead.
 In another case the Notary Public simply indicated that the corporate representative of a corporation that owned some land personally appeared before him and sold the property.
 The problem is that the individual had died 5 years before !